 Famed for its extraordinary underground villas, the Roman city of Bulla Regia (7TD), 7km northwest of Jendouba, offers a rare opportunity to walk into complete, superbly preserved Roman rooms – there’s no need to guess at how things once looked.

-The newer villas become increasingly more ostentacious.
+The newer villas become increasingly more ostentatious.
 The star attraction is the House of Amphitrite, with its nude Venus and centaurs, and attendant cherubs riding dolphins.

-There are no paper maps, but a map was just inside the entrance on the left.
+There were no paper maps, but a map was just inside the entrance on the left.
 Without a map or guide, one would never find anything without a huge amount of searching.
 It is quite a big site and the only things visible from the road are a large building at the entrance and a theatre to the north.
 All the interesting stuff is on the western edge (consider the road as running north-south).
 Bring some paper and a pen and draw your own rough diagram to get any satisfaction from your visit.
-There were some men working, they hailed a fellow, who although only spoke French, gave me an excellent tour for free.
+Some men were working, they hailed a fellow, who although only spoke French, gave me an excellent tour for free.

 The rest of the site is simply broken walls, nondescript rooms and old stone roads.